augustine0890/cloud-data-engineer/gcp-data-engineer/airflow.md

 ## Orchestration
 - DE: ingesting data into the data warehouse to produce datasets for different teams.
+- Data orchestration: the coordination and automation of data flow across various tools and systems to deliver quality data products and analytics.

 ## Aifflow
 - Apache Airflow is a way to programmatically author, schedule, and monitor (batch) data pipelines.